Guide to Capital Markets Tribunal Proceedings

 Evidence consists of the facts presented in the hearing.
 Evidence includes the statements of witnesses who testify in the hearing and the documents that relate to the case.

-Staff’s evidence is the facts it presents to support the allegations in the Statement of Allegations for a merits hearing or, in a sanctions and costs hearing, the facts it presents to support the requested sanctions.
+The Commission’s evidence is the facts it presents to support the allegations in its application for a merits hearing or, in a sanctions and costs hearing, the facts it presents to support the requested sanctions.
 For respondents, their evidence is the facts they present to support their defense.

-Parties are expected to agree on the evidence that is not in dispute.
+Parties are encouraged to agree on the evidence that is not in dispute.
 For areas of agreement, the parties should file an agreed statement of facts and/or enter agreed documents as evidence.
+See rule 29(2) of the Rules of Procedure.

-Enforcement Staff presents its evidence first because it is Staff’s responsibility (also called Staff’s “onus”) to prove the allegations in the Statement of Allegations.
-Staff will call its witnesses to testify.
-When Enforcement Staff has finished questioning a witness (which is called “examination-in-chief” or “direct examination”), the respondents can question the witness (also called “cross-examination”).
-After cross-examination, Staff will have a limited right to re-examine the witness on issues that require clarification and arose from the cross-examination.
-All questions must be relevant to the allegations in the Statement of Allegations.
+The Commission presents its evidence first because it is the Commission’s responsibility (also called the Commission’s “onus”) to prove the allegations in its application.
+The Commission will call its witnesses to testify.
+When the Commission has finished questioning a witness (which is called “examination-in-chief” or “direct examination”), the respondents can question the witness (also called “cross-examination”).
+After cross-examination, the Commission will have a limited right to re-examine the witness on issues that require clarification and arose from the cross-examination.
+All questions must be relevant to the allegations in the application.

-Once Staff has presented all its evidence, including calling all its witnesses, the respondents present their evidence.
+Once the Commission has presented all its evidence, including calling all its witnesses, the respondents present their evidence.
 When your turn comes, you call your witnesses to testify.
-You may also want to put documents before the Panel as evidence.
+You may also want to put documents before the panel as evidence.
 To do this, ask a witness to explain the relevance of the document and to confirm that the document is authentic (in other words, explain what the document is and the witness’s knowledge of the document).
-You will then ask the Panel to enter the document as an exhibit.
-When you have finished questioning a witness, Staff and the other parties can ask their questions.
-You will have a limited right to re-examine the witness after Staff’s questions.
+You will then ask the panel to enter the document as an exhibit.
+When you have finished questioning a witness, the Commission and the other parties can ask their questions.
+You will have a limited right to re-examine the witness after the Commission’s questions.

 Can a respondent testify?